This Is Heaven: Cast

+Music

+The film featured a theme song entitled “This Is Heaven,” with words by Jack Yellen and music by Harry Akst.

 Production background

 Originally titled "Fifth Avenue Childs" and then "Fifth Avenue", Childs Restaurant management would not give Goldwyn permission to use their name, eventually he landed on This is Heaven.

 Some scenes were filmed on location in New York City.

-The film was released in both silent and sound versions.
-Uncertain about the future of sound films, believing that his product should either be all-talking or all-silent, and with Vilma Bánky less than diligent about her vocal lessons, Goldwyn inserted three talking sequences into this silent picture then sat on the film for several months.
-His instincts proved correct: it was not a success at the box-office.
+Like the majority of films in the early sound era, film was released in a silent version for theatres that had not yet converted to sound.
+Due to the public apathy towards silent film, the film's release was delayed so that some talking sequences could be filmed.
+Vilma had to have voice training which further delayed the process.
+By the time the film was released, in June 1929, the majority of new films were all-talking.
+Part-talkies were now seen as outmoded by the general public.
+Consequently, the film was not a success at the box-office.
 Bánky would make only three more films.

 Reception

 In a review in the St. Louis Star, published July 1, 1929, it was declared that "Vilma's voice pleases, though it is less lovely than her blonde profile.
 Vilma's heaven is the tiny apartment the immigrant girl is getting in marrying James Hall, supposed chauffeur.
 The chauffeur is a millionaire....Best shots are the Ellis Island episodes.